Qv2ray/qv2ray.github.io/docs/manual/wayland.md

 1. Use Gnome Wayland session

-2. Use KDE Plasma or other desktop‘s Xorg sessions
+2. Use KDE Plasma or other desktop's Xorg sessions

 3. Kill the Qv2ray process by yourself and then open it again.